 Daniel Elgin Mattox

-My primary research interests are at the intersection of philosophy of mind, philosophy of biology, and value theory; I am especially interested in exploring how the life/mind continuity of enactivism can be extended to account for value theory and serve as the groundwork for a new kind of virtue ethics and moral psychology.
+My primary research interests are at the intersection of life, mind, and value; I am especially interested in exploring how the life/mind continuity of enactivism can be extended to account for value theory and serve as the groundwork for a new kind of virtue ethics and moral psychology.
 Beyond my main research areas, I have interests in political philosophy, metaphysics, epistemology, critical theory in the humanities and social sciences, and public humanities.
 My research also draws on global literatures across disciplines and is empirically informed.

 I regularly participate in the Research and Discussion Group for the Center for Public Engagement with Science, the Ethics Journal Club, and the annual European Studies Workshop.
-I am also currently the facilitator for the Undergraduate Philosophy Club, coach of the first University of Cincinnati Ethics Bowl Team, and sometimes a participant in the Graduate-Undergraduate Research Mentorship program.
+I was previously the facilitator for the Undergraduate Philosophy Club, I am currently the coach of the first University of Cincinnati Ethics Bowl Team, and sometimes a participant in the Graduate-Undergraduate Research Mentorship program.

 In my spare time I like to bake and cook, feed random street cats, and volunteer with local nonprofits and political campaigns.
-I’m also an AmeriCorps alumnus.
-This year I was officially recognized as an Honorary Kentucky Colonel for my service to the state of Kentucky.
+I’m also an AmeriCorps alumnus and an Honorary Kentucky Colonel.

 Master of Arts: San Francisco State University San Francisco, CA, 2016 (Philosophy)

 Master of Arts: Morehead State University Morehead, KY, 2014 (Interdisciplinary Social Science)

 Bachelor of Arts: Morehead State University Morehead, KY, 2011 (Philosophy)